 " I think I can understand now the wandering spirit coming back often to follow the paths it loved in life.
 I am sitting now in my room in Adams Tower looking up the valley and the wind is driving the wet leaves against the panes and the fierce wind all warm and misty is booming up through those wonderful tall oaks straight from the Berwyns"

 During WWII Colonel Robert Edward ‘Poss’ Myddelton returned to Chirk Castle.
 In her autobiography Lady Howard de Walden gives an amusing picture of ‘the two old colonels of Chirk', her husband as Lieutenant Colonel of the Home Guard and Poss his second –in – command, ‘each with his own man-servant and separate port decanters and in perfect accord.’
 At the end of the lease in 1946 Lord Howard de Walden retired to his Scottish estates and died later that year.

 Patron of the arts

 Lord Howard de Walden commissioned works by many leading 20th-century artists, some of which can be seen together at Chirk for the first time since 1946.
-These include portraits by Augustus John and John Lavery, landscapes by Wilson Steers, a bronze bust by Rodin and even a complete suit of ‘medieval’ armour by Joubert.
+These include portraits by Augustus John and John Lavery, landscapes by Wilson Steer, and a bronze bust by Rodin.
 This collection gives you a fascinating insight into the man some call ‘the last great patron of Wales’.